 - Preheat oven to 400 degrees F.

 - Grease a 15" pizza pan with cooking oil.
+Use your fingertips to press the dough evenly out past the edges of the pan by about 1".

 - Line up the mozzarella cheese sticks and about ½" from the edge of your pizza and roll the dough over the top.
 Pinch down to secure them in place.
-Folds the dough over the cheese sticks all the way around the entire crust.
+Fold the dough over the cheese sticks all the way around the entire crust.

 - Patch any holes that may have formed by pressing the dough together, and gently press to spread out any thicker areas. (try to get the crust to a uniform thickness)